Water Industry

 The lessons from places including East Palestine, OH, Baltimore, MD, Newark, NJ, and Jackson, MS, serve as a stark reminder that having enhanced technical and operating expertise matters.

-Regulated water companies offer a vast network of experienced water utility management professionals with a singular focus on ensuring safe and reliable water service to the communities they serve.
+Regulated, private water companies offer a vast network of experienced water utility management professionals with a singular focus on ensuring safe and reliable water service to the communities they serve.

 Improving local economies